CRoan3/Data-Analytics-Portfolio/README.md

 # About
 *This is a repository of some of my data analytics projects.
 It contains mostly R code and visualizations posted on Kaggle, as well as dashboards and other visualizations created via Tableau.
 Please feel free to take a peak, and any feedback is welcome!

 Hello!
 My name is Chris.
 I started my working career as a personal trainer.
 I earned a Bachelor's Degree in Kinesiology from the University of North Carolina at Greensboro, and even ventured into physical therapy.
-I discovered that that was not the path I wanted to take, so I began to search for a new career.
+I discovered that was not the path I wanted to take, so I began to search for a new career.
 I stumbled upon Google's Data Analytics Certificate program on Coursera over a year ago, and the rest is history.
 Since, I have continued developing my skillset as a data analyst through taking more courses and working on personal projects.
 My goal is to begin work as a data analyst and grow with a commpany.

 [CV/Resume](https://drive.google.com/file/d/1qQCUc0mevOQFa4zs_LJOUW-gDEea12qO/view?usp=drive_link)